SarahDal/sarahdal.github.io/_posts/2024-07-13-AilsaCraig.md

 |:--:|
 | Splattered with guano, bits of rotting wood and stacked up stones are the remains of some sort of simple structure here.
 Above auks - guillemots, puffins and razorbills - swirl in the sky.
 Looking across the sea behind, the isle of Arran can be seen on the horizon. |

 We returned and found we still had a good few hours before the boat.
-I climbed the incredibly steep and loose path through thick bracken, reaching the Castle (A 16th century tower).
-And alongside it, a tanked spring, one of four on the island. (the main source of water for our trip was me knocking at the lighthouse and asking if we could have a bottle of water when we realised we hadn't brought enough)
+I climbed the incredibly steep and loose path through thick bracken, reaching the castle, a stone 16th century tower.
+Just above it, as I carried on up the slope, was a tanked spring, one of four on the island. (the main source of water for our trip was me knocking at the lighthouse and asking if we could have a bottle of water when we realised we hadn't brought enough)

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240713_112520.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240713_112520.jpg) |
 |:--:|